ttyS0/gsoc-lablua-lldb-scripted-watchpoints/evaluation/lua-scripted-watchpoints-in-lldb.md

 One specific feature of the embedded scripting interpreter is called *scripted watchpoints*.
-A watchpoint will monitor an expression (e.g. a variable in the frame or a register) and break the program if the value of that expression changes.
+A watchpoint will monitor an expression (e.g. a variable in the frame, a register or essentially a piece of memory) and break the program if the value of that expression changes.
 Scripted watchpoints are just like normal watchpoints, but with a extra callback that will be executed in the scripting interpreter.

 Before this project, Lua interpreter in LLDB could not support scripted watchpoints, because it is missing some watchpoints-related glue functions